On November 4, 2014, Bill Haslam secured the largest re-election victory in modern Tennessee history.

 Bill entered Emory University in 1976, and on the first day of class, met Crissy, a young woman from Memphis who would later become his wife.
 During college, Bill was a volunteer leader for Young Life, a Christian ministry that reaches out to adolescents, and today he serves on the Young Life Board of Trustees.

-Bill had agreed, at his father’s urging, to work “for a couple of years” managing his family’s small chain of gas stations.
-In the early years, Bill spent long days driving all over the country identifying, negotiating and purchasing good locations for new truck-stops.
+After graduating from Emory with a degree in History, Bill and Crissy married and moved to Knoxville, where Bill managed his family’s chain of gas stations.
 While lots of politicians talk about creating jobs, Bill Haslam has actually done it.
-When he first went to work for the company, Pilot Corporation had 800 employees; and when he left had more than 14,000 employees in 39 states.
-Throughout his time at Pilot, Bill sustained the company’s growth by allocating resources wisely, managing the business conservatively, and working hard to increase sales and satisfy customers.
+When he first went to work for the company, Pilot Corporation had 800 employees, and when he left, it had more than 14,000 employees in 39 states.

 In 2003, Bill ran successfully for mayor of Knoxville and was re-elected in 2007 with 87 percent of the vote.
 As mayor, he balanced eight consecutive city budgets, tripled the Rainy Day Fund, insisted that city government focus on providing services in an efficient manner, helped found key education initiatives, and recruited and retained thousands of jobs to Knoxville.